sifferman/labs-with-cva6/labs/ooo.md

     1. The issue queue instantiation
     2. The logic that specifies if a functional unit is ready to execute a new instruction
     3. The logic that stalls the pipeline due to the execute stage being too full for the next instruction
-    4. The logic that determines which instruction(s) will be commited on the next cycle
+    4. The logic that determines which instruction(s) will be committed on the next cycle

 ## Part 1